SGSMI.ORG

 we are here 24/7

-Records available are from the United States, Canada, the British Isles, Europe, Latin America, Asia, and Africa.
+Records Available: are from the United States, Canada, the British Isles, Europe, Latin America, Asia, and Africa.

-Approximately 200 cameras are currently digitizing records in over 45 countries.
+A majority of the records contain information about persons who lived before 1930.
+Approximately 200 cameras are currently digitizing records in over 445 countries.
 Records have been filmed in over 110 countries, territories, and possessions.

 Search the Library Catalog

-Planning Your Visit We have assembled a list of tips that can help you get the maximum value from your visit to the Family History Library.
+Planning Your Visit We have assembled a list of tips

+that can help you get the maximum value from your visit to the Family History Library.
 If you plan to visit the FamilySearch Library with a group, we offer free library tours and group orientations.
 Sign your group up today.

 A short 10-minute orientation is available anytime the library is open.

-Class Schedule The library regularly holds workshops on the use of the library, its computer systems, family history records, and resources.
+Class Schedule: The library regularly holds workshops on the use of the library, its computer systems, family history records, and resources.

 Specialized workshops teach patrons about methods of research and how to use various kinds of records, and computer classes educate patrons about the library’s unique software programs.